 If you suffer from either varicose veins or spider veins, you may be wondering whether to opt for sclerotherapy or laser therapy.
-Every patient has different needs, and one treatment may be better for you than the other.
-While this article provides a general overview, no two vein patients are alike, always discuss your options with your vein specialist.
+Every patient has different needs, and one treatment may be more appropriate than the other.

 Treatment of spider veins

 Sclerotherapy for spider veins

 Sclerotherapy is a non-surgical treatment in which your doctor injects a chemical, called a sclerosant (irritant) into a vein, causing it to collapse and dry out.
 It eventually gets reabsorbed by the body and disappears.
 Traditional sclerotherapy uses a liquid sclerosant that is effective on spider veins or smaller varicose veins, especially on the hands and legs.
 It is sometimes used as an adjunct to other vein treatments.
 For medium to larger veins, a thicker, foam sclerosant is used instead.